Rules and Official Rulings

 Golf Croquet is played in accordance with the WCF Rules of Golf Croquet ("the GC Rules") subject to any Official Rulings and Commentary.

-The latest version of the GC Rules is the 5th Edition, which was approved in July 2018.
-The rules can be downloaded here: WCF GC Rules 5th Edition
+The latest version of the GC Rules is the 6th Edition, which was approved on 7th March 2022.
+The rules can be downloaded here: WCF GC Rules 6th Edition.

 The GC Rules are the responsibility of the WCF's Golf Croquet Rules Committee ("GCRC").
 The GCRC is also responsible for publishing Official Rulings and Commentary.
 The scope and operations of the GCRC are set out in WCF Statute 133.
 The GCRC consists of five voting members appointed by the WCF Members for Australia, Egypt, England, New Zealand and the United States.
 Up to two other voting members may be elected by other WCF Members.
 A non-voting member is appointed by the WCF Management Committee .